Kevin-Robertson/Inveigh/README.md

 ## Overview

 At its core, Inveigh is a .NET packet sniffer that listens for and responds to LLMNR/mDNS/NBNS requests while also capturing incoming NTLMv1/NTLMv2 authentication attempts over the Windows SMB service.
 The primary advantage of this packet sniffing method on Windows is that port conflicts with default running services are avoided.
-Inveigh’s HTTP/HTTPS/Proxy based features are not provided through the packet sniffer, they are provided through TCP listeners.
+Inveigh also contains HTTP/HTTPS/Proxy listeners for capturing incoming authentication requests and performing attacks.
 Inveigh relies on creating multiple runspaces to load the sniffer, listeners, and control functions within a single shell and PowerShell process.

 ##### Inveigh running with elevated privilege
 ![Inveigh](https://github.com/Kevin-Robertson/Inveigh/wiki/images/Inveigh.PNG)